 STEP 1: Soak 8-10 wooded skewers in cold water for 15 minutes.
 This step is important so that the wooden skewers don’t burn while the pork skewers are baking in the oven or cooking on the BBQ.

-STEP 2: In a small bowl, add extra virgin olive oil, fresh lemon juice, dry oregano, minced garlic, seasoning salt, black pepper, mustard, brown sugar, and whisk well together.
-If you’d like, before adding the pork cubes to the marinade, set some of the marinade aside so that you can brush the marinade on the pork souvlakia once they’re cooked.
+STEP 2: In a small bowl, add extra virgin olive oil, fresh lemon juice, dry oregano, minced garlic, seasoning salt, black pepper, mustard, and brown sugar, and whisk well together.
+If you’d like, set some of the marinade aside before adding the pork cubes to the marinade so that you can brush it on the pork souvlakia once they’re cooked.

 STEP 3: Remove as much fat as possible from the pork shoulder and cut the pork into approximately 1-inch cubes.
 The pork cubes should be similar in size so that they cook evenly.
 Place the pork cubes in a large bowl.